apache/phoenix-queryserver/python-phoenixdb/README.rst

 use to set up the environment for the tests.

 Note: Depending on the Phoenix version used for building, you may or may not need the `-Pshade-javax-servlet` option.
-Check BUILDING.md in the repository root.
+See BUILDING.md in the repository root for more information.

 If you want to use the library without installing the phoenixdb library, you can use the `PYTHONPATH` environment variable to point to the library directly::